Tikkun Olam - VOLUNTEER OPPORTUNITIES

 When natural disasters strike, we’re fixed on the news and want to help.
 Physical and financial donations are essential, but it can’t stop there.
 That’s why we’re building a Disaster Response Team—so we can be on the ground in the days and weeks after a disaster, responding in a meaningful way to the needs of those affected!

-n the wake of Super Storm Sandy, a small team from the Temple traveled to New York to aid in the relief efforts in partnership with NECHAMA.
-Last spring, a small group flew to Oklahoma in the aftermath of the tornados to work with NECHAMA in the cleanup efforts, and this fall we went to Colorado to help rebuild flood-damaged homes.
+In the wake of Super Storm Sandy, a small team from the Temple traveled to New York to aid in the relief efforts in partnership with NECHAMA.
+A small group flew to Oklahoma in the aftermath of the tornados to work with NECHAMA in the cleanup efforts, and last fall we went to Colorado to help rebuild flood-damaged homes.

 Stay tuned for information about future trips and our preparedness trainings. www.wbtla.org/disasterresponse